 The Alpha Phi Sigma - Mu Zeta Presidential Award is for those students who are Honor Society members and active members of the Mu Zeta Chapter of Alpha Phi Sigma.
 The award of \$1,000.00 is given every year to the winner of an essay contest on the subject of "How can an FNU degree assist you in becoming an ethical member within your profession?"
+Specific programs are not eligible for the scholarship.
+These programs are: MSN, Respiratory Therapy, and Physical Therapist Assistant.

 Deadline: July 31st and December 31st of every year.

-Please see Chapter Advisor, Jelenny Hernandez for more information.
-All documents must be turned in, in a sealed envelope to the Advising Office before July 31st, 2012.
+All documents must be turned in, in a sealed envelope to the Advising Office before July 31st of each year.
 Basis for Selection: The content of the essay and the writing skills exhibited in the essay.